Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 He’d handed it off to one of the other young men rather than let it break, and had made a *new* bow.

 He’d been proud of this one.
-With the advantage of his steel knife, he had carved it perfectly and each arrow flew like a lightning strike and hit like one of Yan’s thrown spears…So Yan had asked for a bow.
+With the advantage of his steel knife, he had carved it perfectly and each arrow flew like a lightning strike and hit like one of Yan’s thrown spears...
+So Yan had asked for a bow.
 One that wasn’t weak in *his* hands.

 Ketta saplings just didn’t work.
 Neither did Bathrak saplings, and a limb from a Forestfather had turned out to be just too stiff unless he made it *too* thin, the wrong shape to string properly.
 In desperation he’d turned to a technology that Jooyun had once mentioned in passing and had attempted *‘waminating’* several woods together, and after some trial and the odd embarrassingly sticky error with Ketta pitch he’d finally managed to assemble something that held together and shot, even in the rain.